paulwarren/nzde/dict/S/README.md

  <i>n.</i> skipping [cf. hoppy ca1930-35 p.c.
 Robert McLuskie a children's name for skipping (games); `come and play skippy'] (See [cf. hoppy](../H#hoppy))

-## Skippy

- <i>n.</i> An Australian

->  While our basketballers were having a boomer of a time against the Skippies.. our glamour code rugby was haemorrhaging as Smith announced his resignation. <i>(Sep 24, 2001,Evening Post,24</i>)